-In addition to tourism, the other main economic sector is the offshore industry.
-The Cook Islands has an attractive legislation that makes it possible to set up international companies, offshore banks, insurance companies and specially asset protection trusts.
-Allowing to an extent the anonymity of the beneficiaries of companies and trusts registered in the jurisdiction.
+In addition to tourism, the other main economic sector is offshore industry.
+The Cook Islands has an attractive legal system that makes it possible to set up international companies, offshore banks, insurance companies and especially asset protection trusts, allowing an extent of anonymity for the beneficiaries of companies and trusts registered in the jurisdiction.

-At Flag Theory, we are committed to offer the world's best options to diversify your personal and business finances to get more privacy, freedom and wealth.
-Below, you will find further information about Cook Islands trusts, offshore companies, offshore banking and residency options in this South Pacific paradise spot.
+At Flag Theory, we are committed to offering the world's best options for diversifying your personal and business finances for more privacy, freedom and wealth.
+Below, you will find further information about Cook Islands trusts, offshore companies, offshore banking and residency options in this South Pacific paradise